-I think, having now been through this a few times, I am more sensitive to it.
-I really feel how terrible it must be to find the outcome of a test which is positive and what a terrible blow it must be, because at that moment a person's whole life changes.
+think, having now been through this a few times, I am [now much] more sensitive to it.
+I feally feel how terrible it must be to find the outcome of a test which is positive and what a terrible blow it must be, because at that moment a person's whole life changes.
 And what a burden it must be on doctors and others who have to convey that news.
 And how this is happening every day in this country and everywhere else in the world, really.

 So that this is at the microhuman level a terrible condition.
-That friend of mine whe-told me I saw from time to time - not often enough, I must say - during his illness.
+That friend of mine who told me I saw from time to time - not often enough, I must say - during his illness.
 He didn't survive for very long.
 He must've been diagnosed at a late stage in the infection.

-I remember seeing him for the last time at St Vincent's Hospital and he had uncontrollable trembling and he were trying to get his condition under control, and I then went overseas and he died.
+fremember seeing him for the last time at St Vincent's Hospital.
+He had uncontrollable trembling.
+They were trying to get his condition under control.
+I then went overseas and be died.
 So I never spoke at his funeral, as he'd hoped I would.
-But, anyway, he's still in my memory, and he was a very gifted and nice and decent human being who didn't deserve to die so young and didn't deserve to die that way.
+But, anyway, he's still in my memory.
+He was a very gifted and nice and decent human being who didn't deserve to die so young and didn't deserve to die that way.